A Big Step Forward For Our Oceans

 - Oil drilling permission granted in Sea Canyons adjacent to the Kangaroo Island World Heritage Site.

 - World Heritage-ready Ningaloo reef not fully protected.

 - Blue whalefeeding grounds in Perth Canyon under-protected.

 - Most of the coral encrusted Eastern seamounts unprotected.

 - Opportunities for indigenous saltwater communities to have greater control over the management of their traditional Sea Country have not fully been seized.

 In short, this marine park plan is one to be welcomed.
 We celebrate many of the advancements in marine protection, particularly around the Coral Sea.
 But what could have been a truly groundbreaking plan fell short.

-Clearly our resources industry continues to call the shots in this country.
+Clearly our resources industry continues to call the shots in Australia.
 We will never have true marine protection if we allow mining developments to take place in some of our most pristine areas, such as the Great Barrier Reef and the Ningaloo-Pilbara and Kimberley coastline.